mikenakis/Public/starwars-dataset/README.md

-When writing general purpose software that deals with the storage, retrieval, and manipulation of data, (say, when writing an ORM,) it is convenient to have a dataset for testing purposes which strikes a good balance between:
+When writing general purpose software that deals with the storage, retrieval, and manipulation of data, (say, when writing an ORM,) it is convenient to have a dataset for testing purposes which strikes a good balance between complexity and familiarity.
-- on one hand, richness and complexity
+- Complexity means that the dataset should be rich, and it should contain all different kinds of relationships, so that all different modes of operation of the software can be tested.
-- on the other hand, familiarity of the content
+- Familiarity means that the developer should already know most of the subject matter by heart, so that any errors that may occur can easily be spotted.

 The dataset describing the Star Wars universe does strike such a good balance: it is relatively rich, and most of us are intimately familiar with it.